Diversity Outreach Team

 Hometown: Providence, RI

-Academics: Finance Major, History Minor
+Academics: Accountancy Major, History Minor

 What’s up everyone!
 My name is Emiliano Moreno, but everyone calls me Emi.
 I am part of the Class of 2023 at PC.
-I am happy to say that my first year at PC was an amazing experience.
+I am happy to say that my years at PC have been an amazing experience.
 I met lots of great friends, faculty, and other students!
 As a commuter, I thought I wasn’t going to have as great an experience like the students living on campus, but never have I been so wrong about anything else.
 Coming to PC I felt welcomed and at home.
 I decided to get involved on campus and that helped me grow a stronger bond with other students, faculty, and it opened up a lot of opportunities for me.
 PC was not my top choice because I lived 10 minutes away, but it’s definitely the best choice I’ve ever made!
 GO FRIARS!

 Hometown: Manchester/Hartford, CT

-Academics: Management Major
+Academics: Management Major & Finance Major

 What’s up!
-My name is Giovanni Hamilton but you can call me Gio 🙂 Growing up I was constantly moving and switching schools, so I never felt like I had a place to call home.
+My name is Giovanni Hamilton but you can call me Gio.
+Growing up I was constantly moving and switching schools, so I never felt like I had a place to call home.
 But then I visited Friartown for the first time and knew that would change.
-The people here care for your well-being and want to see you succeed in every way possible.
+The people here care about your well-being and want to see you succeed in every way possible.
 I feel what really drew me into committing to PC was the amazing community the people of color have created here.
 I instantly felt welcomed and looked after.
 Providence presents this atmosphere where it doesn’t matter where you’re from or what you look like as long as you’re a Friar you’ll be accepted.
 Once I experienced my first semester at Providence College, I immediately knew this was a place I could call home.
 I want to promote PC every way I can, and I’m here to answer any questions you have, so feel free to send them my way!

 Hometown: Lawrence, MA